 NOTE: There is no legal definition of “full-time” or “part-time” employment.
 An employer can decide what work schedule is required of a “full-time” employee for such purposes as determining which classes of employees get company benefits.
 However, employers should be sure that their definitions of “full-time” and “part-time” employees do not conflict with plan documents governing ERISA-covered benefits.
 In the event of a conflict, the plan documents would govern.

 NOTE: Nonexempt employees can be paid a salary rather than an hourly or piece rate wage, but the salary does not excuse an employer from paying overtime.
 Salaried nonexempt employees should record their daily hours.
 The regular hourly rate of pay for such employees is 1/40th of his/her weekly salary, but the total regular rate is the regular hourly rate plus most commissions, bonuses or other compensation.

-Employers can only designate a workday or workweek that differs from the employee’s assigned schedule if there is a legitimate business reason for doing so.
-Accordingly, employers are urged to establish and document what their workdays and workweeks are so that both the employees and labor investigators are clear on this issue.
+Given their importance, employers are urged to establish and document what their workdays and workweeks are so that both the employees, labor investigators or any other enforcement agency are clear on this issue.